Noosa Main Beach Seawall Design

 A seawall is a structure that separates land and water, designed to prevent coastal erosion and other damage from wave action and storm tide inundation.

-Why is a new seawall needed?
+Why is a seawall needed?

 The existing Noosa Main Beach seawall is over 50 years old and technical reviews show the wall is degrading at a rate of three percent per year due to wear and tear and less-than-ideal rock choice.
 The movement of the rocks over time has also significantly reduced the resilience of the Noosa Main Beach foreshore.